 Redirect based on login status, browser, referrer, cookies settings, IP address, and more.
 Plus, manage the redirects from the backend of your site so you know how many are happening on your site at any given time.
-With Redirection you can also see which webpages aren’t loading right so you can fix them right away, preventing site visitor frustration and ensuring you don’t lose business.
+With Redirection you can also see which posts and pages aren’t loading right so you can fix them right away, preventing site visitor frustration and ensuring you don’t lose business.

 Advanced Custom Fields comes with over 30 different field types, lots of documentation to help you get started, and a simple interface.
 Though it might be a little tricky to use at first, don’t worry, with a little experimentation you’ll get the hang of it quickly.

 And there you have it!
-38 of the best free WordPress plugins for your website in 2019.
+Now you know the best free WordPress plugins in 2019 for your site.
 We hope this list helps you make improvements to your site in ways that help you push ahead of the competition, provide a better user experience, and achieve the goals you have set out for yourself.